Church Insurance: Top Companies, Cost & Coverage

 To get a quote, you will need to contact GuideOne or one of its agents.

 The policy comes in three levels: Basic, Broad, and Special.
-All come with an exceptional amount of coverage, and some highlights are:
+All come with an exceptional amount of coverage.
+Some of the highlights are:

 - 2,500 personal effects and property of others off-premise (think missionaries)